yury-lysogorskiy/lammps/doc/src/Howto_lammps_gui.rst

    :align: center
    :scale: 75%

 While LAMMPS is running, the contents of the status bar change.
+The text fields that normally show "Ready." and the current working directory, change into an area showing the CPU utilization in percent.
-On the left side there is a text indicating that LAMMPS is running, which also indicates the number of active threads, when thread-parallel acceleration was selected in the *Preferences* dialog.
+Nest to it is a text indicating that LAMMPS is running, which also indicates the number of active threads (in case thread-parallel acceleration was selected in the *Preferences* dialog).
 On the right side, a progress bar is shown that displays the estimated progress for the current :doc:`run <run>` or :doc:`minimize <minimize>` command.

-Also, the line number of the currently executed command is highlighted in green.
+The line number of the currently executed command is highlighted in green in the line number display for the *Editor* Window.

+.. admonition:: CPU Utilization
+   :class: note

+   The CPU Utilization should ideally be close to 100% times the number of threads like in the screenshot image above.
+Since the GUI is running as a separate thread, the CPU utilization can be higher, for example when the GUI needs to work hard to keep up with the simulation.
+This can be caused by having frequent thermo output or running a simulation of a small system.
+In the *Preferences* dialog, the polling interval for updating the the *Output* and *Charts* windows can be set.
+The intervals may need to be lowered to not miss data between updates or avoid stalling when the thermo output is not transferred to the *Output* window fast enough, but that increases the overhead.
+The utilization can also be lower, e.g.  when the simulation is slowed down by the GUI or other processes also running on the host computer and competing with LAMMPS-GUI for GPU resources.

 If an error occurs (in the example below the command :doc:`label
 <label>` was incorrectly capitalized as "Label"), an error message